Lab128

 How Lab128 should be used with Oracle cluster databases (RAC)?

 Currently, all real time windows are RAC-enabled, but historical data is recorded for the connected instance only.
 It is recommended to open a monitor for each instance.
 Don't use connect strings or TNS names configured for failover.
 Create a TNS name or connect string for each intance.
-You can also specify the instance name to ensure connection to a particular instance.
+If using service name, also specify the instance name to ensure connection to a particular instance.
+As alternative, use SID (instead of service name), this will guarantee connection to the specific instance.
+Don't specify the Instance Name in this case, because it is redundant and Oracle will give an error.

 For the instance 'my_instance1' running on 'my_hostname1':